ShawnEvans77/marnie-bot/README.md

 .env is obviously .gitignore'd by default.
 Make sure to create it and put in your DISCORD_ENV if you want to host the bot yourself.

 ## Usage
 See below.
 The bot implements [fuzzy string matching](https://en.wikipedia.org/wiki/Approximate_string_matching), so if you make a typo it will still try to parse what you said.
 You can invoke Pokemon by their name or dex number.
 I have plans to implement a dexsearch algorithim to find Pokemon matching a specific property.
 Commands are invoked by typing !dt.

 If you're cloning this project, feel free to change the language by altering the language constants variable. "es" for Spanish. "fr" for French.
 View all supported languages [here](https://pokeapi.co/api/v2/language).
 The bot is the Queen's English by default.

+Type !help to get a list of commands.
+The bot also supports !randmon for selecting a random Pokemon and !pick for picking a random option from a list of options.

 <img src="https://raw.githubusercontent.com/ShawnEvans77/marnie-bot/refs/heads/main/marnie.png"></img>
 <img src="https://raw.githubusercontent.com/ShawnEvans77/marnie-bot/refs/heads/main/marnie_2.png"></img>